-Annie is an accomplished flutist, pianist, vocalist, and composer.
-As a film composer, her music has been featured on Disney XD, Nickelodeon, ESPN, Primetime, The Cartoon Network, international TV networks, and can be heard as additional music in The Lego Ninjago Movie..
-She recently scored the Emmy-nominated short film The Pacific Soldier, an Army documentary commemorating the 75th Anniversary of the attack on Pearl Harbor.
-Additional recent credits include mockup artist on Speilberg's Ready Player One, Fox's The Orville, and Marvel: Infinity War, music copyist on Star Wars: The Last Jedi, Fantastic Beasts and Where to Find Them, La La Land; Fox TV shows including Family Guy, American Dad, and The Simpsons; scoring assistant to Danny Elfman on The Circle; scoring intern to James Newton Howard on Mockingjay: Part 2, and Concussion (starring Will Smith); processed flute on Blood Father (starring Mel Gibson); and assistant orchestrator on Pixels (2015), Warcraft (2016), and Captain America: Civil War (2016).
+Annie is an award-winning performer and composer.
+As a film composer, her music has been featured in TV commercials on Disney XD, Nickelodeon, ESPN, The Cartoon Network, and international TV networks.
+Her additional music can be heard in Sony Pictures Animation's Wish Dragon, Warner Brothers' The Lego Ninjago Movie., select Lifetime and Hallmark movies, and other major motion pictures and streaming TV series.
+She recently received a Hollywood Music in Media Award (HMMA) nomination (2020) for her score to The First Color, (directed by Ericka De Alexander).
+Her credits also include scoring the Emmy-nominated short film The Pacific Soldier (directed by Robert Ham), and Madaran, directed by Academy Award-Winning Director, Rayka Zehtabchi.
+Additional credits include mockup artist on Speilberg's Ready Player One, Fox's The Orville, and Marvel: Infinity War, music copyist on Star Wars: The Last Jedi, Fantastic Beasts and Where to Find Them, La La Land; Fox TV shows including Family Guy, American Dad, and The Simpsons.
+She served as a scoring assistant to Danny Elfman on The Circle and scoring intern to James Newton Howard on Mockingjay: Part 2, and Concussion (starring Will Smith).
 In May 2017, she was awarded the "Best Musical Score" prize in the Los Angeles Live Film Scoring Festival where her music was performed live to picture by Helix Collective.
-As a participant in ASCAP and LA Film Festival's Project Involve, she recently scored the short film Great Again, which premiered at the LA Film Festival in 2017.
-She continues to collaborate with the USC School of Cinematic Arts and has been a composer for numerous student film and animation projects which have been selected as winners in national and international film festivals.
+As a participant in ASCAP and LA Film Festival's Project Involve, she scored the short film Great Again, which premiered at the LA Film Festival in 2017.
 Her collaboration on Yizhou Li's animation Nice To Meeteor You was nominated at the 2016 Annie Awards for "Best Student Film".

-Annie has been a winner in classical performance competitions throughout her life.
-She was invited to sing back-up vocals with Barry Manilow in 2014 and has performed with The Utah Symphony, Grammy-nominated singer Sissel (Titanic), and Emmy-award-winning composers Kurt Bestor and Sam Cardon.
+Annie has been a winner in classical flute performance competitions throughout her life.
+She was invited to sing back-up vocals with Barry Manilow in 2014 and has performed alongside The Utah Symphony, with Grammy-nominated singer Sissel (Titanic), and with Emmy-award-winning composers Kurt Bestor and Sam Cardon.
 She was awarded a publishing contract by R Legacy Entertainment for her win with an original instrumental composition in the 2013 International Composition Contest.